 Pro-recovery articles include: Good Housekeeping, The Guardian Mental Health Supplement, The Evening Standard and The Yorkshire Post, among others.

 Alexia is trained in Safeguarding Children and Young People and holds an Enhanced DBS.
 She works with all age ranges offering short term, time-limited and open-ended therapy.
 This is discussed during your initial assessment.

-Alexia is a Registered Member of BACP and in accordance with their ethical guidelines, she attends regular CPD and Supervision.
+Registered Member of BACP and in accordance with their ethical guidelines, she attends regular CPD and Supervision.
 She is supervised on a one-to-one basis in York and in London she attends monthly peer supervision with Ernesto Spinelli.